Band performs at Bengals 2024 Salute to Service

-Members of the Ohio National Guard’s 122nd Army Band perform at the Bengals Salute to Service game at Paycor Stadium in Cincinnati, Ohio, Nov.
+Sgt.
+1st.
+Class Jeremy Streem, left, and Sgt.
+Noah Crossley, musicians assigned to the Ohio National Guard’s 122nd Army Band, rehearse prior to performing at the Bengals Salute to Service game at Paycor Stadium in Cincinnati, Ohio, Nov.
 3, 2024.
-The 122nd Army Band provides musical support throughout the full spectrum of military operations to promote United States national interests at home and abroad.
+Salute to Service is an NFL program designed to honor, empower and connect United States’ service members, veterans and their families.
 (U.S. Army National Guard photo by Sgt.
 Katherine Slayman, 196th Mobile Public Affairs Detachment)

 |Date Taken: